IMPACTASSETS 50™

 Tim Bubnack joined HCAP Partners in June 2007 and has more than 25 years of lending, technology investment, and financial experience.
 Tim is currently representing HCAP Partners as a Board Director for RPI, Cubex Systems, and AMFM Healthcare and is a Board Observer for Lone Star Analysis and TCS Healthcare.
 Prior to joining HCAP, Tim spent five years with Silicon Valley Bank as Managing Director of commercial banking activities in the San Diego region where he managed early stage and middle market banking relationships in the technology, communications and biomedical industries.

-Frank Mora – Senior Partner More Info
+Frank Mora – Partner More Info

 Frank joined HCAP Partners in February 2013, and is responsible for originating, structuring, closing and monitoring portfolio investments.
 He is currently a board observer or actively involved in PriMetrica, Burke Williams, eLearning Brothers, and Veyo.
 Prior to joining HCAP Partners, Frank was with DBI Capital, a Southern California based lower middle market private equity buyout group.
 Frank joined DBI in 2006 where he was responsible for sourcing and structuring investment transactions, including co-investments into two HCAP Partners portfolio companies.